-In addition, consider using your checklist and check off each day you were able to avoid criticizing the specific person you are working on.
-You might want to start off with just avoiding giving criticism during a set time of day, i.e., morning, afternoon or evening, and build from there.
+In addition, this month, work on being less critical of others.
+Start by focusing on the person of whom you are most critical.
+Consider using your checklist and check off each day you were able to avoid criticizing them.
+You might want to start off with just avoiding being critical during a set time of day, i.e., morning, afternoon or evening, and build from there.

 Questions for the month:

 “Which of my relationships do I need to strengthen?
-How will I do that?”
+What is the first step to doing that?”

 “Which relationships need better boundaries or for me to distance myself from?
-How will I do that?”
+What is the first step to doing that?”

 “Do I want to form new healthy relationships?
-How will I do that?”
+What are some ways I can do that?”

 “Which person in my life am I most critical of?
-Am I willing to commit to give them this month at least as much compliments as critiques?”
+For this month, am I willing to commit to give them

 Take care and may God grant us success in the coming month,